prolific-oss/fe-react-assignment/README.md

 - reward - the total amount each participant will be paid for completing the study (in £)
-- places - the total number of participants who will take the study
+- numberOfParticipants - the total number of participants who will take the study
 - time - the time it takes for each participant to complete the study (in minutes)